Search

 Research/Scholarly activity

-The fellow is expected to complete an in-depth research project by the time he or she finishes the fellowship and to prepare a manuscript suitable for submission to a peer-review journal.
+The fellow is an integral part of our clinical and translational research group and is expected to complete an in-depth research project by the time they finish the fellowship and to prepare a manuscript suitable for submission to a peer-review journal as well as mentor residents and medical students in cutaneous oncology relevant research.
 Additional research is encouraged.
 The fellow is expected to present a lecture to the dermatology residents at least once a year on a dermatologic surgery topic.
 The fellow is expected to submit an abstract for a national or state meeting prior to the completion of their training.

 Teaching/Mentoring